Jacqueline Miller, President and CEO

 International Visitor Program

-Rachel Paris-Lambert joined the World Affair Council’s International Visitor Program from World Learning in Washington, DC, where she worked on the IVLP program as a senior program associate.
-Rachel received her M.A. in international education from the SIT Graduate Institute and a B.A. in anthropology from Whitman College and has a passion for global citizenship and experiential learning.
-Prior to joining World Learning, Rachel worked for the Fulbright Commission in Bogota, Colombia and was the assistant field office coordinator for Semester at Sea’s Fall 2008 voyage.
-Rachel has also led several international programs for high school students in Central America and spent a number of years teaching and coordinating environmental education programs in Maine and Wyoming.
+Rachel Paris-Lambert joined the World Affairs Council in March of 2012.
+Rachel oversees the International Visitor Program with a special focus on the International Visitor Leadership Program (IVLP) as well as Youth Leadership Programs.
+Prior to joining the World Affair Council, Rachel worked on the IVLP team at World Learning in Washington, DC.
+Rachel received an M.A. in international education from the SIT Graduate Institute and a B.A. in anthropology and biology from Whitman College.
+She also has a TESOL certificate from SIT, and she taught English in Colombia and Costa Rica.
+Ever since studying abroad in Belize with SIT Study Abroad, Rachel has honed her passion for global citizenship and experiential learning.
+Rachel has also worked for the Fulbright Commission in Bogota, Colombia and for Semester at Sea, where she coordinated in-country academic programs for the Fall 2008 voyage, which included on the ground programming in Brazil, Namibia, South Africa, India, Malaysia, Cambodia, Vietnam, Hong Kong, China, Japan, and Costa Rica.
+Rachel has also led several international programs for U.S. high school students in Central America, and spent four years teaching and coordinating environmental education programs and leading wilderness trips for the Chewonki Foundation in Wiscasset, Maine and the Teton Science School in Jackson, Wyoming.
 In her free time, Rachel enjoys playing and exploring outside, traveling, cooking, and spending time with friends and family.
 Email Rachel here.

 Julie Kageler, Finance Director